Tianxiang-Hao/WakeupUrban/README.md

 All experiments are carried out on NVIDIA 4090.

-Urban1960SatSeg will be continuously updated to include additional locations, time periods, and other categories, supporting broader research on early urban development processes and image segmentation.
+WakeupUrban will be continuously updated to include additional locations, time periods, and other categories, supporting broader research on early urban development processes and image segmentation.

 ## Citing WakeupUrban: